A History of the Rice Lake Indians by Mary Jane Muskratte Simpson

 The Rev. Sparling died later at Alderville and was buried beside the other two ministers.
-At the Centennial Services in 1937, Dr. Stephenson conducted a memorial service and it was held at this monument.
+At Centennial Services in 1937, Dr. Stephenson conducted a memorial service and it was held at this monument.
 A wreath was placed by Robert Marsden, who, in 1855, had attended the funeral of Elder Case.
 In Alderville Methodist Church a marble plaque has been placed also in memory of the Rev. Case, with this inscription: "Erected by the Alnwick Indians, in grateful memory of the Rev. William Case who died in Peace, October 19th, 1855, aged 75 years.
 'He being dead yet speaketh'."

-In earlier days much of the work fell to the women; who, in addition to their regular duties, braided corn husks into door mats, peeled strips of ash to the desired thickness and wove them into baskets.
+In earlier days much of the work fell to the women; who, in addition to their regular duties, braided corn husks into doormats, peeled strips of ash to the desired thickness and wove them into baskets.
 They made boxes and small canoes of birch-bark, with intricate designs embroidered with porcupine quills.
-These were bound with a sweet-scented grass; but through the fostering hand of the Government other arts are being learned.
+These were bound with a sweet-scented grass, but through the fostering hand of the Government, other arts are being learned.

 In 1947 a Homemaker's Club was organized by Mrs. Benson Brant of Tyendinaga, representing the Indian Department.
-The first President was Mrs. Alfred Simpson, who held that office for four years; she was succeeded by Mrs. James Bigwin Jr; and the presidency is now occupied by Mrs. John Simpson.
-Their aims and objects are for the better way of life.
+The first President was Mrs. Alfred Simpson, who held that office for four years; she was succeeded by Mrs. James Bigwin Jr, and the presidency is now occupied by Mrs. John Simpson.
+Their aims and objects are for a better way of life.
 Sewing is taught, and at their yearly competitions on the various reserves demonstrations of many phases of homecraft are given.